njyo/sotg-data/README.md

 In the lack of a publicly query-able repository of [WFDF](http://wfdf.org) game scores and [SOTG](http://www.wfdf.org/sotg/about-sotg) data, this repository provides a CSV dump of all data excavated.
 Eventually this data shall be in a neat, queryable database.

+Got any stats questions you'd like to have answered, please [fill this form here](https://forms.gle/onaTEMqgYsTFr4sdA).

 # Structure

 In order to build a cohesive and rich data-set, following data will be collated here: